Abhinand-J/focus/README.md

 Version: 1.0

 Current Functionality:
-* popup controls activation/deactivation of extension.
-* when the user tries to open a blacklisted site, it is automatically closed (existing blacklisted sites remain open until they are reloaded).
-* block existing webpages without deleting them (redirects to block page)
+* blocks existing webpages without deleting them (redirects to block page)
     * when popup deactived, returns websites to original url

-To Do:
+* newly created tabs that fall under blacklist are automatically closed
+* popup controls all functionality:
+    * activates/deactivates extension
-* add update blocked sites functionality
+    * allows user to update blocked sites (add/remove)
-    * not meant to persist between browser/extension reloads. i want a base block list.
+        * only the base list (stored in block-list.js) is maintained between sessions

+Known Bugs:
+* currently, accessing a blacklisted site from an unblocked tab is not handled.